bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 All other .ini file settings are for the example configurations.

-The .cfg  and .mat files are plain text and may be edited with any text editor.
+The .cfg  and .tbl files are plain text and may be edited with any text editor.
 Lines beginning with # are ignored in both these files.

 The python directory is for remapping of the F word.